Cohort-6-DS/Support-Vector-Machines/README.md

 ## SVM Assignment

+Here is the link to all the recordings again: https://drive.google.com/drive/folders/1Dk9ax8CA4fA4ytz0H6P4in6P4SkTUjEj?usp=sharing

 In this problem, we will apply a support vector machine to classify hand-written digits.
 You do not have to implement the SVM algorithm: `scikit-learn` has built-in classes for you to utilize.

  The file `uspsdata.txt` contains a matrix with one data point (= vector of length 256) per row.